twbs/bootlint/README.md

 ## Release History
 See the [GitHub Releases page](https://github.com/twbs/bootlint/releases) for detailed changelogs.
 * (next release) - `master`
+* 2014-01-21 - v0.10.0: By default, the in-browser version now `alert()`s when no lint problems are found.
+Adds validity check for carousel control & indicator targets.
 * 2015-01-07 - v0.9.2: Fixes a problem when using the CLI via node's `child_process.exec`.
 * 2014-12-19 - v0.9.1: Fixes a W013 false positive.
 * 2014-12-18 - v0.9.0: Fixes several small bugs and tweaks a few existing checks.
 Adds 4 new lint checks.